kooitt/CW2024/Readme.md

 - You are welcome to **view the code** to learn and understand how the game is implemented.
 - Feel free to **download and play** the game for personal enjoyment.
 - **Unauthorized distribution** of the code or claiming it as your own work is not allowed.

 ---

-> **Contact**: For any questions or feedback, please open an issue or reach out to the maintainers.

----